 Are you able to provide data analysis?

 We never comment on specific hotels, chains or give advice on how to run a hotel.
-STR Analytics, which is part of the STR family of companies, does provide analysis.
-For more information on their services, click here.
+Our Consulting and Analytics team does provide analysis.

 Can I get an individual hotel’s data?

 No. We take every precaution to maintain data confidentiality.
 Strict controls are maintained in each processing step to ensure that data is handled responsibly.
 We report aggregated data only.
 We do not release individual hotel, brand or company-specific data.